Drug and Alcohol Rehab in Hampshire

-- Continued use of facility therapy options in weekly sessions
+- Continued use of facility therapy options in weekly sessions.

-- Routine medical check-ups to monitor medication usage and necessary changes
+- Routine medical check-ups to monitor medication usage and necessary changes.

-- If your home is not a safe or supportive environment then using a sober living house temporarily
+- If your home is not a safe or supportive environment, then using a sober living house temporarily.

-- Attending weekly 1:1 therapy sessions
+- Attending weekly individual therapy sessions or group therapy sessions

-- Using a sponsor to enhance and broaden your support structure
+- Using a sponsor to enhance and broaden your support structure.

 Over fifty per cent of people relapse during the aftercare period because they lose their motivation or let their attendance to therapies and meetings lapse.